beet-software/dorm/docs/docs/reference/01-public-api.md

 include `ArgumentError`, `StateError`, `UnsupportedError`, Dart runtime type errors, Firebase SDK errors, and MySQL client/server errors.
 There is no single exported dORM exception base class.

+`HttpDatabaseException` preserves the HTTP status code, method, URI, and response body for non-success responses.
+Transport errors from the injected HTTP client are propagated.

 See [Diagnose errors by layer](../05-troubleshooting/01-error-by-layer.md) for error handling and [Compatibility and release status](06-compatibility-and-release-status.md)